 - Small amounts of grease and cooking oil (from a frying pan for example) can be absorbed with paper towel and put into your kitchen catcher or green cart.

-- Alternately, grease/ oil can be placed in a disposable coffee cup and left out to harden or frozen until hardened to avoid spills in your green cart.
+- Alternately, grease/ oil can be placed in a disposable coffee cup and left out to harden or freeze until hardened to avoid spills in your green cart.

 - Large amounts of oil (from a deep fryer for example) can be brought to the Eastside Recycle Depot.
 Look for the container shown in the photo below.